Frederick E. DuToit: Legacy

 The Frederick E. DuToit House in Chaska is located at 121 North Hickory Street.
 It was constructed in 1870 and is made of the regionally famous Chaska brick.
 According to the National Register of Historic Places database:"The irregular plan of the house is accentuated by porch projections multi-gabled roof, two story bay window on the front facade, and a portico at the intersection of its two main axes.
 Decorative features that have been retained since its construction include segmentally arched window hoods and decorative brick panels".The house was listed in 1978 on the National Register of Historic Places and is still maintained as a historical residence.
-The house is also listed on the Carver County Mantorville Restoration Association (MRA) out of Mantorville, Minnesota.